 These days, the Mud Pie cookie jar holds Nola’s favorite treat ~ Honey~Nut Cheerios.

-On the other side of the cookbooks is the pretty container of the Michel Design Works lotion I recently bought.
+On the other side of the cookbooks is the pretty container for the Michel Design Works lotion I recently bought.
 The box is as pretty as the bottle of lotion.

 This side of the kitchen may be my favorite.
 The counter still has plenty of space for serving and extra prep.
 Our microwave is in the lower cabinet.